wlerin/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 To allow users access to only some folders and not others please see the **Final Notes Section 3:** section

-If you receive an **Internal Server Error** message when you try to access your page/directory, check for typing errors in your `.htaccess` file.
+> **Important notes:** If you receive an `Internal Server Error` message when you try to access your page/directory, check for typing errors in your `.htaccess` file.

 To un-protect a directory, delete the `.htaccess` and the `.htpasswd` files, or just rename the `.htaccess` file to `.htaccess_off`

-Section 2.1 Changing my own password or that of other users
+Section 2.1 Adding users
 ---

 This will be what your `.htaccess` looks like.